 Set Right What Once Went Wrong: After defeating Rene C. Corman at the end of a Zombie Slayer run, you travel back to the times of the Cola Wars, where the Gray Plague's zombification has already started, and inform one of the field medics of the plague's cure.

-Sequence Breaking: By design with the Big path, where the monsters are much tougher and you start at level 15 (the game normally ends at level 13 or 14).
+Sequence Breaking: By design with the Big path, where the monsters are much tougher and you start at level 15 (you only need to reach level 13 to beat the game).
 You still have to do all the quests before facing the Final Boss, but the order is irrelevant.

 Sequential Boss: The Naughty Sorceress, and the aptly named Ed the Undying, who is fought a grand total of seven times in a row, and is never actually killed.